brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/nt_nse.md

 ### Academics

-(ref:first-name) recently completed (ref:educ) at Local High School. (ref:he-she-cap) earned C's, D's, and F's in (ref:his-her) classes. (ref:he-she-cap) is now taking English (online course) in summer school. (ref:his-her-cap) mother reported that (ref:he-she) is frustrated with (ref:his-her) grades, as (ref:he-she) has been an A/B student in the past. (ref:he-she-cap) said that (ref:he-she) has trouble with daily work as well as quizzes/tests. (ref:his-her-cap) teachers have reported poor participation in class.
+(ref:first-name) recently completed (ref:educ) at Local High School.
+(ref:he-she-cap) earned C's, D's, and F's in (ref:his-her) classes.
+(ref:he-she-cap) is now taking English (online course) in summer school.
+(ref:his-her-cap) mother reported that (ref:he-she) is frustrated with (ref:his-her) grades, as (ref:he-she) has been an A/B student in the past.

 ### Behavioral/Emotional/Social